Skills to Maximize Performance of Mutual Funds

 There are better considerations for investing in mutual funds than relying on timing the market alone.
 One way is to understand the role your emotional intelligence plays in identifying what level of risk you are comfortable with in ALL market conditions.

-Guiding Emotional Intelligence
+Guiding Emotional Intelligence in Investing

 One of the most important success indicators of mutual fund investing is having a healthy emotional intelligence when it comes to risk.
-This helps guide your behavior and expectations and steers you away from flash-points that can disrupt sound judgement.
+This helps guide your behavior and expectations and steers you away from bias and flash-points that can disrupt sound judgement.
 As part of your research, consider what emotional behaviors may be holding you back:

-- These people are often more concerned about avoiding loss than they are about the possibility of gains.
+- Avoiders.
+These people are often more concerned about avoiding loss than they are about the possibility of gains.
 Listening to that inner-self helps them avoid reacting for the sake of a crisis but settling for less return to avoid a loss can hinder their investment growth.